 How does it work?

-For instance, some anti-anxiety medication can sometimes lead to a lower sex drive or emotional apathy, which hasn’t yet been shown to happen with CBD.
+For instance, some anti-stress medication can sometimes lead to a lower sex drive or emotional apathy, which hasn’t yet been shown to happen with CBD.
 There’s also not a risk of growing dependent on CBD, as with other prescription drugs.
-However, for most people with extreme anxiety, CBD works best in tandem with other medications, according to Patel.
+However, for most people with extreme stress, CBD works best in tandem with other medications, according to Patel.

 She says that patients with depression would need higher levels of THC (tetrahydrocannabinol) to elevate their mood, as opposed to using just a CBD vape.

 My stress is still something I have to deal with on a day-to-day basis and the panic attacks still happen (fortunately, they’re fewer and further between).
 But it’s a relief to know that I have basically the equivalent of a CBD bath bomb for my brain in my pocket whenever I need it.
 Now when I’m stressed, instead of dealing with it in less healthy ways—like screaming at my girlfriend or eating baked ziti with my hands while crying—I can take a hit of the vape pen and remind myself to breathe.
 And then maybe eat baked ziti with my hands and cry anyway.